HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf213.md

 === "Containers"
     Implemented Persistence of cw_profile which allows advanced configuration of the Config Wizard profile to be persisted through restarts.
 See [Persisting CW Profile](../../deployment/manage/portal_admin_tools/cfg_wizard/configuration/persist_cw_profile.md) for more information.

+### Content Composer – AI-assisted content analysis

+=== "Containers"
+    AI-assisted content analysis is a new optional feature that can accelerate content tagging and sentiment insights for content authors.
+A WCM API plugin is available to enable this feature, using [OpenAI ChatGPT](https://openai.com/blog/chatgpt) (subscribed to separately) as an example.
+See the Help Center topics WCM Content Analysis enablement for [Kubernetes](../../get_started/plan_deployment/container_deployment/wcm_content_ai_analysis.md) and [Traditional](../../get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md) platforms, and Content Composer – [Managing Content Items](../../manage_content/index.md) and [Authoring Content Items](../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md#creating-new-content-and-getting-ai-assisted-sentiment-analysis-of-text-elements) for more information.

 ### Container Deployment – New checks in Prereqs Checker

 === "Containers"
-    The Prereqs Checker is a tool that can execute a number of checks on the target Deployment environment to ensure system and storage requirements are met for software deployment and upgrades to the latest Container Update release.
+    The Prereqs Checker is a tool that executes a number of checks on the target deployment environment to ensure system and storage requirements are met.
 Two new checks are added: Storage Space Check and Core Profile Check.
 For more information, see the help topic [Configure Prereqs Checker For DX Deployment](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker.md#checks-implemented-in-prereqs-checker).

 ## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U